db9-ai/db9-fs-fuse-docker-example/README.md

 ## Step 5 — Watch the filesystem from your host

-In a separate terminal on your host:
+In a separate terminal on your host (or any remote machine):

 ```bash
 db9 fs watch mydb:/